-• The provider told us they had measures in place to mitigate the risks associated with COVID-19 related staff pressures.
-This was confirmed during conversations with the registered manager, deputy manager and a care support worker, and corroborated by documents reviewed.
-The registered manager and deputy manager covered unforeseen staff absence when required.
-Staff had also readily volunteered to negate the need for agency staff to be used.
+• The registered manager told us they had measures in place to mitigate the risks associated with COVID-19 related staff pressures.
+This was confirmed during conversations with the registered manager and staff, and corroborated by documents reviewed.
+The chef and a senior support worker told us that staff readily volunteered to cover unforeseen staff absence when required.
 This ensured that people had experienced good continuity and consistency of care during the pandemic, from staff who knew them well.
+Further resilience was provided by the registered manager and other emergency contingencies included further support available from other services within the provider's care group..